If you’re an aquarist interested in breeding betta fish, you may have asked yourself Can female betta fish lay eggs without a male?

 Can Male and Female Betta Fish Live In The Same Tank?

-In most cases, no. Male and female betta fish are usually best kept apart because the males can be very aggressive towards the females.
+In most cases, no. Male and female betta fish are usually best kept apart because the males can be very aggressive toward the females.
 This is especially true during spawning season when the males try to mate with as many females as possible.

 What Do I Do If My Betta Fish Lays Eggs Without a Male?